Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

   > **The `autocatcher` is now officially fixed and is a Premium Version only feature.**
   It was troublesome fixing this again and again as the open source code is easily readable and patched against.
 To avoid this in the future, autocatcher is now a Premium feature to make it harder to get.
 I know that most of you will hate this move, but it was necessary.
 You guys can continue using the other features like auto-trade and auto-release, etc. which do not really harm anyone.
 Thank you all for being patient and sticking around till now.
 The donations for Premium Version are open again.
 So if you want the autocatcher, DM me on Discord @ **Hyperclaw79#3570** for the PayPal details.
+Scroll down to [Donations section](https://github.com/Hyperclaw79/PokeBall-SelfBot#donations) for details.

 ## Features
 1. Automatically catch a pokemon in whichever server you are in if the PokeCord bot spawns a pokemon.
 [Premium Only]